 In the past God overlooked such ignorance, but now he commands all people everywhere to repent.
 (Acts 17:30)

-Idolatry is always a reflection of spiritual ignorance.
-This doesn’t mean, however, that intelligent people can’t be caught up in this, for many are.
+Salvation is open for all because God commands EVERYONE to "repent."
+Hence, Calvinism is again shown to be wrong.
+Also, idolatry is always a reflection of spiritual ignorance.
+This doesn't mean, however, that intelligent people can't be caught up in this, for many are.
 It just shows the lack of spiritual understanding such have.

 Paul's gospel was destructive to idolatry and idol-making.
 As the truth is spread, idolatry decreases: